ursa-mikail/ciphers/linearity_in_aes_xts_multipliers.md

 ### Why This Matters for XTS:

-1. Predictability: If an attacker learns one tweak, they can compute all future tweaks
+1. Predictability: If an attacker learns 1 tweak, they can compute all future tweaks
 2. Cycles: The sequence will eventually repeat (after 2^128 steps, but patterns emerge much sooner)
 3. Exploitation: Cryptanalysts can use these linear relationships to attack the encryption

 The XTS specification limits operations to ~1 million blocks precisely because this mathematical linearity becomes exploitable at scale, even though the individual operations look "random" to casual observation.

-### Practical takeaways / mitigation (simple)
+## Practical takeaways / mitigation (simple)

 Don’t rely on “tweak looks random” — it’s not random, it’s linear.
 Treat it as a deterministic chain.